sheik-mostafizur/seo-hive/README.md

 - Banner/Header:
   The SEOHive Banner/Header is designed to captivate attention.
 It presents a compelling title and description, accompanied by two distinct buttons – 'Get Started' and 'Learn More.'
 On the opposite side, a visually appealing image complements the content.

+- Best SEO tools brand logo: title is "Chosen and trusted by companies"
   <br/>

 # For Development from npx create next app